neondatabase/website/content/docs/reference/sdk.md

 To get started with the `@neondatabase/api-client` library, follow these steps:

-1. Obtain an API key from the [Developer Settings](https://console.neon.tech/app/settings/api-keys) page in the Neon Console.
+1. Obtain an API key from the [Account settings](https://console.neon.tech/app/settings/api-keys) page in the Neon Console.

 2. Click **Generate new API key**.

-3. Enter name for your API key and click **Create**.
+3. Enter a name for your API key and click **Create**.

 4. Save your API key to a secure location that enables you to pass it to your code.